oyvindstegard/ox-tagfilter-js/README.md

 # Dynamic tag filtering in org-mode exported HTML documents

-This JavaScript code adds dynamic tag filtering to HTML documents exported from Emacs [Org-mode](https://orgmode.org/).
-It allows to hide/reveal page content based on tags and TODO-keywords, which may be useful for larger documents like journals, all-in-one notes files, etc. Of course, it will not be useful at all if you are not using any tags or TODO-keywords in your org files.
+This JavaScript code adds dynamic tag filtering and heading search to HTML documents exported from Emacs [Org-mode](https://orgmode.org/).
+It allows to hide/reveal page content based on tags, TODO-keywords and heading text, which may be useful for larger documents like journals, all-in-one notes files, etc.

 Author's use case: I have a growing journal of notes which is automatically published as HTML to a private web space.
-When looking back at stuff or looking for something specific, I find it useful to be able to filter the page to specific content (and hide the rest).
+When looking back at stuff or looking for something specific, I find it useful to be able to quickly filter the page to specific content (and hide the rest).

+## Version 1.0 – now includes a heading search box

+- The search box will allow you til filter on heading texts, and it works even if you do not have any tags in your Org documents.
+- Performance improvements, better DOM update strategy.

-## Screencast
+## Screencast (older version)

 <p align="center"><img src="screencast.gif?raw=true" alt="Screencast"/></p>

 The CSS for the screencast document can be found here: https://sandyuraz.com/blogs/orgmode-css/

+TODO update to also show search box, which is new in version 1.0.

 ## Usage